bertjohnson/OpaqueMail/README.md

 SMTP proxy to add S/MIME message signing, encryption, and authentication for outbound messages.

+Can also serve as a passthrough IMAP and POP3 proxy to import S/MIME certificates from incoming messages.

 Simplifies e-mail protection for Outlook, Thunderbird, and other Windows mail clients.

 Can be used to secure and authenticate mail programs that connect to SMTP servers anonymously (e.g. SharePoint).